 - Reducing alcohol consumption

-- Reducing carbohydrates in your diet, since a high carbohydrate diet can increase estrogen levels
+- Reducing carbohydrates, since a high carbohydrate diet may increase estrogen levels

 - Brussels sprouts